integration-os/connections/README.md

 ## What is Buildable?

-F team who hasn't paid $500 for my work and keep delaying it
+The team who hasn't paid me $500 for my work and keep delaying it

 ## Details